scaleway/api.scaleway.com/contents/volume.md

 ##### Retrieves all volumes [GET]

-List all volumes associate with your account
+List all volumes associated with your account

 The response is an object that has a key called `volumes`.
 This key contains an array of volume objects each of which contains the standard `volume` attributes.